ambujBhatnag/PublicWorks/Water Bottle/README.md

 This project shows a CAD representation of my thermoflask water bottle.
 A picture of the water bottle is on file as "WATERBOTTLESOURCE".

-Nomal PDF's hav simple CAD pictures of the part
+Nomal PDF's have simple CAD pictures of the part
-PDF Drawing's have a drawing with relevant dimensions
+PDF Drawing's (with DRAWING in the name) have a drawing of the part with relevant dimensions

 Because a simple thermoflask water bottle has a lot of complicated parts, I have broken it to down into several parts: